Trade-Offs of Diagonal Fisher Information Matrix Estimators: Settings

-Both estimators are random matrices with the same shape as $\fim(\bm\theta)$.
-By \cref{eq:fim}, their means are exactly the FIM and thus they are \emph{unbiased}\footnote{Only true for $\efimb(\bm \theta)$ if activation functions are in \( C^{2}(\Re) \).}.
-Based on the setting in \cref{eq:exp}, their variances can be calculated in closed form and upper-bounded~\cite{varfim}.
-However, neither the variance nor the bounds can be computed efficiently in practice due to the huge dimensionality of $\bm\theta$ in deep NNs.
+Both estimators, \( \efima(\bm{\theta}) \) and \( \efimb(\bm{\theta}) \), are random matrices with the same shape as $\fim(\bm\theta)$.
+By \cref{eq:fim}, they are \emph{unbiased} --- for $\efimb(\bm \theta)$, this only holds if activations functions are in $ C^{2}(\Re)$.
+Following \cref{eq:exp}'s setting, the estimation variances of \( \efima(\bm{\theta}) \) and \( \efimb(\bm{\theta}) \) can be expressed in closed form and upper bounded~\cite{varfim}.
+This provides an important, yet not widely discussed, tool for quantifying the estimators' accuracy~\cite{spall} and hence insights for where / when different estimators should be used.
+Despite this, for deep NNs, neither these variances nor their bounds can be computed efficiently due to the huge dimensionality of $\bm\theta$.

-This work focuses on estimating the \emph{diagonal entries} of the FIM and their associated variance.
-Our main results --- including the estimators of the FIM, their variances, and the bounds of the variances --- can be computed efficiently through automatic differentiation and are therefore useful in practice.
-Our analytical results reveal how the moments of the output exponential family and how the gradients of the neural network in \cref{eq:exp} affects the estimation of the FIM.
-We discover a general decomposition of the variance of the FIM corresponding respectively to the sampling of $\bm{x}$ and $\bm{y}$.
-We further give an estimation formula that can trade-off between the bias and variance in estimating the FIM and discuss its meaning in deep learning.
+This work focuses on estimating the \emph{diagonal entries} of the FIM and their associated variances.
+Our results --- including estimators of the FIM, their variances, and their variance bounds --- can be implemented through automatic differentiation.
+These computational tools empower us to practically explore the trade-offs between the two estimators.
+For example, \cref{fig:teaser} shows natural gradient descent~\cite{aIGI} for generalized linear models on a toy dataset, where $\efimb(\bm \theta)$ is preferable (especially for regression) and $\efima(\bm \theta)$ suffers from high variance and an unstable learning curve.
+Our analytical results reveal how moments of the output exponential family and gradients of the NN in \cref{eq:exp} affects the FIM estimators.
+We discover a general decomposition of the estimators' variances corresponding to the samples of $\bm{x}$ and $\bm{y}$.
+We investigate different scenarios where each FIM estimator is the preferred one and then connect our analysis to the empirical FIM.